AntonelliLab/supersmartR-workshop/pipelines/0_base/README.md

-# Simple phylogenetic pipeline
+# Base phylogenetic pipeline

 This pipeline consists of a series of R scipts for constructing a phylogenetic tree for a single gene/cluster.
-The order in which the scripts are run is indicated by the preffixed number.
+The order in which the scripts are run is indicated by the prefixed number.

 ## Steps